resbaz/nectar-cloud-lessons/Lessons/Lesson_I/TrainTheTrainers.md

-## Motivation to use the NeCTAR cloud?
+## Motivation to use the Research Cloud cloud?

 *As an aside, after each volunteer description, have a vote with Green == good & Red == bad.
 Ask people as to why they voted the way they did...*